 Protein powders are, at the end of the day, a highly processed food.
 Do you really need extra protein?
 Even if you’re a vegan, you can meet your protein requirements relatively easily by including whole foods.

 Question the motives of what someone is selling you.
-Question whether you really need these particular additives or packaged-up products that can be quite expensive.
+Most often, we don’t need a lot of foods that are packaged up… and they can be quote expensive!
 And remember, human beings have eaten whole foods since millennia.
 We don’t really need some of these modern, expensive and highly processed products to get a healthy diet.